mlflow/mlflow/docs/source/quickstart.rst

 - :ref:`MLflow tutorials and examples <tutorials-and-examples>`
 - Use the MLflow Registry to store and share versioned models, see :ref:`registry`
 - Use MLflow Projects for packaging your code in a reproducible and reusable way, see :ref:`projects`
-- Use MLflow Recipes (experimental) to create workflows for faster iterations and easier deployment, see :ref:`recipes`
+- Use MLflow Recipes to create workflows for faster iterations and easier deployment, see :ref:`recipes`
 - :ref:`MLflow concepts <concepts>`
 - :ref:`java_api`
 - :ref:`R-api`